-Get ready for German Kraft’s Oktoberfest celebration for 2022.
+Get ready for German Kraft’s Oktoberfest celebrations in 2023!
 German Kraft, as its name suggests, is dedicated to the creation of authentic German beer in London, so it’s arguably the best for beer snobs or those who want to get the closest possible flavor to what you’d find in Munich.

-They have two locations, one in Elephant & Castle (a beer garden) and another in Mayfair (the “crypt”); you can celebrate in E&C both September 23rd-25th and October 7th-9th; Mayfair will only be open October 7th-9th.
+There’s no info yet about the dates and venues for the 2023 edition. however, here’s what they did last year.
+They have two locations, one in Elephant & Castle (a beer garden) and another in Mayfair (the “crypt”); you were able to celebrate in E&C both September 23rd-25th and October 7th-9th; Mayfair was only open October 7th-9th.

-They will be serving German-style beers from at least 10 different local craft breweries, all available in 1-liter steins, the perfect portion for Oktoberfest celebrations.
+They served German-style beers from at least 10 different local craft breweries, all available in 1-liter steins, the perfect portion for Oktoberfest celebrations.

 The Fullham Oktoberfest